Secodis/TSS-WEB/README.md

 ## Purpose

-The purpose of this framework is to offer a comprehensive collection of technical and organizational AppSec controls that you can use to create your own security standards, policies, or security concepts.
-You can use all of them or just pick the ones you need.
+The purpose of this framework is to provide a comprehensive collection of technical and organizational AppSec controls for creating your own security standards, policies, or security concepts.
+You can use all of them or just select the ones you need.
+In many cases, you might need to adapt some of them or add others that are more relevant to your specific organization or technology stack.

 ## Types of Requirements